yetnetbehailu/Skincare-confessions/README.md

 ---
  ## User Experience 5 Planes (UX)
   ### The Strategy Plane
   - 'Skincare confessions' website is designed to be obvious its purpose with the user experience kept front-in-mind.
 A combination of modern and minimalist design approach with simple intuitive structure, making it easy for users to quickly adapt and allure them to keep coming back.
-The website application will be built with a mobile first approach because of its simplicity and light content also taking into consideration that the majority of our audience most likely will be browsing online using a smartphone device because of 21st century convince.
+The website application will be built with a mobile first approach because of its simplicity and light content also taking into consideration that the majority of our audience most likely will be browsing online using a smartphone device because of 21st century convenience.
   'Skincare confessions' enables access to all the reviews that's been published on the site even for non-registered users.
 With an additional function to subscribe to a newsletter keeping the user updated and engaged in what’s happening in the skincare community.
 At the same time however it gives the opportunity to create an account and benefit from the perks of having access to all features available on the website.
 Apart from being able to add, share, edit and delete their own reviews registered users are also able to save their favorite reviews.

 - ### User stories ###